-Species from Glendoick following the plant hunting and discoveries of Peter Cox and the late Sir Peter Hutchison and others.
+This is a specialist garden with a major collection of rhododendrons put together over the last 40 years; initially, mainly species from Glendoick following the plant hunting and discoveries of Peter Cox and the late Sir Peter Hutchison and others.
 In the last 20 years there have been added noteworthy hybrids sourced from Glendoick and the major English nurseries.
 Each year further additions are made and earlier introductions which have outgrown their original or secondary planting spot are moved to new locations.
-With growth rates tending to increase this is a major exercise but the result is a constantly changing garden and more plants are developing into a spectacular presentation.
+With growth rates tending to increase, this is a major exercise but the result is a constantly changing garden and more plants are developing into a spectacular presentation.
 Other plant types include magnolias, ornamental acers and a collection of unusual trees.
 There are areas of more formal beds where there is a large collection of meconopsis, lilies including cardiocrinum with roughly a hundred flowering each year.
 The rhododendron flowering period lasts from January to August but the best months are April, May and June.
 There is adjoining woodland which is being replanted with trees free of disease risk and with the larger rhododendrons which have outgrown the more formal areas.
 In June and July two large herbaceous borders give summer colour and interest.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.